-Loans with temporary buydowns feature money advanced to the lender (often by the builder or seller or via premium pricing) to reduce the monthly payment for the initial years of the loan with a temporary interest rate discount.
-The buydown plan must be documented by a written agreement between the borrower and the entity providing the buydown funds.
-In the evaluation of a loan application using buydown funds, the use of borrower funds derived from savings will be viewed more favorably than builder or seller funded buydowns, which may pose greater impact to property value.
+Loans with temporary buydowns feature money advanced to the credit union (often by the builder or seller or via premium pricing) to reduce the monthly payment for the initial years of the loan with a temporary interest rate discount.
+The buydown plan must be documented by a written agreement between the member and the entity providing the buydown funds.
+In the evaluation of a loan application using buydown funds, the use of member funds derived from savings will be viewed more favorably than builder- or seller-funded buydowns, which may pose greater impact to property value.